IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Metadata Customization
 ======================

-The Dataverse software has a flexible data-driven metadata system powered by "metadata blocks" that are listed in the :doc:`/user/appendix` section of the User Guide.
+The Dataverse Software has a flexible data-driven metadata system powered by "metadata blocks" that are listed in the :doc:`/user/appendix` section of the User Guide.
 In this section we explain the customization options.

 .. contents:: |toctitle|
 	:local: